defridge/HeritageHousing/README.md

    - To deploy manually, click **Deploy Branch** in the **Deploy** tab.

 6. **Slug Size Management**:
-   - The Streamlit app uses a separate `requirements.txt` file to exclude heavy dependencies such as XGBoost.
+   - The Streamlit app uses a separate `requirements-notebooks.txt` file to exclude heavy dependencies such as XGBoost.
 This keeps the slug size under Heroku’s 500MB limit.

 ### Steps to Deploy the Flask API: